Nathan-Potgieter/Making-of-MCmarket/README.md

 #### Estimating SGT

+This section used maximum likelihood estimation to estimate the parameters of the SGT in each market type.

   - See “code/filter\_resid.R” to see how filtered residuals (garch.Rda)
     was obtained.
   - See “code/estimate\_sgt.R” to see how the parameters of the sgt were estimated.

+See the kernal density estimates of each return type with the overlayed SGT calibrated by the maximum likelihood estimation (above).
+Notive how poorly the hight risk SGT matches the KDE.
+Will need to tinker and fix this issue at a later stage.

 # Step 3: Introducing Volitility Persistence

-The simulated innovations do not yet demonstrate the mean and/or volatility persistence observed in real asset return series, hence why I refer to them as innovations.
+The simulated innovations do not yet demonstrate the mean and/or volatility persistence observed in real asset return series.
+Therefore, they can be thought of as the innovations of some time-series model/process.
 In this step I introduce autocorrelation and volatility using an ARMA(p,q) + APGARCH(q,p) model.

+#### Inreresting artical on garch modeling and forecastig

   - “The leptokurtosis, clustering volatility and leverage effects characteristics of financial time series justifies the GARCH